 Dealers operating from multiple locations must not consolidate sales records from various sites.

 Dealers must confirm fumigation products are only sold to: 1) a certified private pesticide applicator with a fumigation endorsement; or 2) a licensed pesticide applicator.

-Each dealer must display their license in a prominent location and post MDA approved RUP placard stating “Restricted Use Pesticide - - User Must Be Certified”.
-MDA provides placards at no charge to pesticide dealers.
+Each dealer must display their license in a prominent location and post the MDA approved RUP placard stating “Restricted Use Pesticide - - User Must Be Certified”.
+The MDA provides placards at no charge to pesticide dealers.
 A Dealer storing bulk pesticides is required to maintain an updated incident response plan.
 The plan should describe in detail your storage, handling, disposal practices and procedures for pesticide, fertilizer, soil amendment, plant amendment, and anhydrous products being stored.
 The plan must be kept in a prominent location at the storage facility or business, accessible to all employees.